lmc-eu/spirit-design-system/packages/web/src/scss/components/Grid/README.md

 👉 Keep in mind Grid Span modifiers are designed to work only with a 12-column Grid (`.Grid[--cols-12]`, `.Grid--tablet--cols-12`, `.Grid--desktop--cols-12`).

+### ⚠️ DEPRECATION NOTICE

+GridSpan classes are deprecated and will be removed in the next major version.
+Use `GridItem` class instead.

 ## Grid Item

 Grid Item is a wrapper for Grid items.
 It allows you to configure your Grid structure